-Sounds can also be triggered by the infra-red TV remote control which works with the soundcard.
-Although it can be used when running in the garden, the remote control is intended mainly for the adjustment and testing of sounds due to its short range.
+Sounds can also be triggered by a Fosworks remote control which can be purchased separately.
+Although it can be used when running in the garden, the remote control is intended mainly for the adjustment and testing of sounds.
 The remote control communicates with the soundcard via two infra-red receivers.
-One is located on the soundcard and the other is on a flying lead which allows it to be fixed to any external surface of the loco.
-Adjustments to the sounds can then be made without taking the loco apart to access the soundcard.
+One is located on the soundcard and the other is on a 100mm flying lead which allows it to be fixed to an external surface of the locomotive.
+Adjustments to the sounds can then be made without taking the locomotive apart to access the soundcard.
+An infra-red eye on an extra long (300mm) lead is available as an extra for those difficult installations.